TimoS254/go-dyndns/README.md

 >go build ./cmd/go-dyndns/main.go

 ## Usage
 On First Execution the Program will generate a config.json file which you have to modify according to your Usecase.

-The Fol
+The Following Keys can be modified in the config

 Config Key | Datatype | Example | Explanation
 ------------ | ------------- | ------------- | -------------